Military history of Bangladesh: Under Mughal Empire

 Bengal remained relatively stable and prosperous during the 17th century.
 A key challenge during the early Mughal period was piracy from the Kingdom of Mrauk U and the Portuguese settlement in Chittagong.
 In 1666, the Mughal Empire-Kingdom of Mrauk U War expelled the Arakanese and Portuguese from Chittagong.
 The Mughals also engaged in the Ahom-Mughal conflicts.
-During the 18th century, Bengal endured the invasions by the Maratha Army- the military of the Maratha Confederacy.
+During the 18th century, Bengal endured the invasions by the Maratha Army - constantly defeating the military of the Maratha Confederacy.
 It fell to the conquest of the British East India Company after the Battle of Plassey.

 Forts

 Mud forts were common in Bengal, such as the Ekdala Fort used in the Bengal Sultanate-Delhi Sultanate War.
 By the 17th century, the Mughals constructed a series of riverside fortifications in the Bengal delta.
 Some of the surviving forts include the following.